manasishrotri/dataVizProject/README.md

 ## Interactions

-* Using drop down for selecting countries, for a line chart
+* Using drop down for selecting countries, for a line chart.
+This drop down option will filter the data of that country and will display line chart for it.
 * For world map, use tooltip to show count and country name

 ## Schedule of Deliverables